leviv/leviv.github.io/_posts/projects/2025-07-21-3d-dvd-loading-screen.md

 Wow - 21 reacts!
 Although one of them is mine
 {: .caption}

-People shared their high score, a number of bugs ([disposing](https://threejs.org/docs/#api/en/materials/Material.dispose) of out of date materials and textures!!), and successfully killing at least a few hours of what could have been productive work.
+People shared their high score, a number of bugs (I was not [disposing](https://threejs.org/docs/#api/en/materials/Material.dispose) of out of date materials and textures!!), and successfully killing at least a few hours of what could have been productive work for Figma shareholders.
 Overall this was a fun little project that was small in scope to begin with, and finished as a respectable bite size website.